- 8:30-9:30: Registration & Breakfast

-- 3:30-4:15: “Disability Rights Law Clinic & the Disability Law Society” (AU Law participants: Robert Dinerstein, Adrian Alvarez, Marissa Ditkowsky, Sahar Takshi; Project Action! self-advocates)
+- 3:30-4:15: “Disability Rights Law Clinic & the Disability Law Society” (AU Law participants: Robert Dinerstein, Marissa Ditkowsky, Sahar Takshi; Thomas Mangrum, Project Action!)

 This workshop will highlight how AU Law fosters strong community connections through their collaboration with Project Action!
 Students from the Disability Law Society and faculty members of the Disability Rights Law Clinic will be in discussion with self-advocates from Project Action!

-- 4:15-5: Closing Roundtable “Disability at AU” with Tanja Aho, Perry Zurn, Derrick Cogburn, Filippo Trevisan, Anna Whiston, Amanda Kleinman
+- 4:15-5: Closing Roundtable “Disability at AU” with Tanja Aho, Perry Zurn, Derrick Cogburn, Filippo Trevisan, Anna Whiston, and Amanda Kleinman (AU faculty & staff)

 Throughout the day we encourage participants, both in the room and online, to provide questions, feedback, comments, and ideas.
 The closing roundtable will offer a space to bring these impressions together and develop an initial outcomes list that will be shared with the wider AU community.